-With a full-time safety consultant on staff, the MCAI is able to offer a wide range of safety-related services to its members at no additional cost.
-Free services include: consultation, jobsite inspections, employee training, MSDS management service, numerous safety resources and representation with OSHA.
+MCAI offers a wide range of safety-related services to its members at no additional cost.
+Free services include: consultation, employee training, SDS management, and numerous safety resources.
 The MCAI also maintains employee training records dating back to the early 1990’s and tracks CEU training required by the Iowa Plumbing and Mechanical Systems Licensing Board.
-All training and CEU tracking is a service available to members and non-members through the Internet.
+All training and CEU tracking is a service available to members and non-members through the Training Vault.

 Education and Training